aflaxman/dp_2020_census/plugged_text.md

    the size of these counts to understand relative error as well as the absolute error introduced by TopDown.

-2. We calculated a measure of "empirical privacy loss", inspired by the definition of differential privacy.
-To measure empirical privacy loss, we approximate the probability distribution of the residuals $\hat{p}(x)$ using Gaussian kernel density estimation with a bandwidth of 0.1, and compare the log-ratio inspired by the definition of $\epsilon$-DP algorithms:
+2. We calculated a measure of empirical privacy loss (EPL), inspired by the definition of differential privacy.
+To measure EPL, we approximated the probability distribution of the residuals
+   $\hat{p}(x)$ using Gaussian kernel density estimation with a bandwidth of 0.1, and compare the log-ratio inspired by the definition of $\epsilon$-DP algorithms:

    $$\text{EPL}(x) = \log\left(\hat{p}(x) / \hat{p}(x+1)\right).$$

-   [Some words about why this is different that the worst-case guarantee from epsilon-DP, perhaps based on email exchange with Philip Leclerc.]
-We hypothesized that the EPL of TopDown will be substantially smaller than the theoretical guarantee of $\epsilon$.
-   However, it is possible that it will be _much larger_ than
-   $\epsilon$, due to the difficult-to-predict impact of including certain invariants.
+   We hypothesized that the EPL of TopDown will be substantially smaller than the theoretical guarantee of $\epsilon$, which was proven using the Sequential Composition Theorem, which provides an inequality that is usually _not_ a tight bound.[@flaxman2019empirical] However, it is possible that it will be _much larger_ than $\epsilon$, due to the difficult-to-predict impact of including certain invariants.

 3. We searched for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
-[More detail about the theory behind this hypothesis, and the competing theory that it is about geographic unit size.]
-   For each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.
+We based this hypothesis on the expected impact of the non-negativity constraints included in the optimization steps of the TopDown algorithm.
+For each detailed query with a negative value for its noisy count, the optimization step will increase the value to make the results logical, and this reduction in variance must tradeoff some increase in bias.
+To quantify the scale of the bias introduced by optimization, for each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.

 We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to